-Mary A. Salamone has dedicated her nearly three-decade career exclusively to the area of construction law and has acquired an in-depth knowledge regarding all aspects of construction projects and disputes.
+Mary A. Salamone has dedicated her over-three-decade career exclusively to the area of construction law and has acquired an in-depth knowledge regarding all aspects of both public and private construction projects and disputes.
 Her practice encompasses a wide array of construction industry matters such as alternative project delivery methods, competitive bidding, contract drafting, project management and contract administration, scheduling and delay issues, change orders, cost overruns, mechanics lien, stop payment notice and bond rights, risk management, and claims resolution.
 Ms. Salamone has handled multi-million dollar disputes on high profile, complex construction projects and achieved favorable settlements and judgments on behalf of her clients.

-She has also represented some of the largest contractors and designers, both in California and nationally, in claims arising from major construction projects, including the John Wayne Airport, Metro Red Line Rail Stations, Hyperion Wastewater Treatment Plant, Walt Disney Concert Hall, and the Convention Hotel and Residences at LA Live.
+She has also represented some of the largest contractors and designers, both in California and nationally, in claims arising from major construction projects, including the John Wayne Airport, Metro Red Line Rail Stations, Hyperion Wastewater Treatment Plant, Walt Disney Concert Hall, the Convention Hotel and Residences at LA Live, and State Farm Stadium (formerly known as University of Phoenix Stadium).
 Her understanding of these disputes from the perspective of both the owner and the contractor uniquely enables her to reach cost-effective and sensible resolutions.

 Honors & Recognitions

 - Named Best Lawyers' 2019 "Lawyer of the Year" in Construction Litigation in Orange County.

 - Named to Best Lawyers’ Best Lawyers in America list since 2018.

 - Repeatedly ranked by Chambers USA, America’s Leading Lawyers for Business in the field of Construction Law.